 Peter Costello's five most 'profligate' decisions as treasurer cost the budget $56bn a year

-According to the IMF, the Howard/Costello government were the in Australia for the last 50 years.
-Indeed, while the mining boom was gathering pace they cut taxes so far and so fast that they forced the Reserve Bank of Australia to rates.
+According to the IMF, the Howard/Costello government were the most profligate in Australia for the last 50 years.
+Indeed, while the mining boom was gathering pace they cut taxes so far and so fast that they forced the Reserve Bank of Australia torapidly increase interest rates.

 The only thing Peter Costello hates more than budget deficits is collecting the revenue needed to fix them.
 Just as his government did nothing about the long term challenge of climate change, his government did nothing to set up Australia's long term public finances.